luxfi/docs/docs/tooling/cli-guides/import-subnet.md

 The tool prompts for the network from which to import.
-The invariant assumption here is that the network is a public network, either the Testnet testnet or Mainnet.
+The invariant assumption here is that the network is a public network, either the Testnet or Mainnet.
 In other words, importing from a local network isn't supported.

 ```shell